 The Bachelor of Science (BS) program in Electrical Engineering (EE) is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 - Depth and Breadth: Produce graduates who demonstrate broad and in-depth knowledge in the practice of, or advanced study of, electrical engineering.

 - Career Development: Produce graduates who will demonstrate and maintain the necessary knowledge and skills throughout their careers to solve problems in the complex modern work environment.

-- Professionalism: Produce graduates who demonstrate professional responsibilities.
+- Professionalism: Produce graduates who demonstrate an ability to manage and uphold professional responsibilities.

 Annual Enrollment and Graduation Data

 |Spring BSEE |

 The Electrical Engineering Department has access to several facilities and laboratories,visit them at our Facilities page.